puzzle/ccli/README.md

 ## Features

-- Fetch account data from Cryptopus
+- Fetch encryptable data from Cryptopus
 - List accessable teams in Cryptopus
 - Sync Openshift/Kubernetes Secrets to Cryptopus
 - Sync Secrets from Cryptopus to Openshift/Kubernetes